Frequently Asked Questions

 Q: Will the season-ending IMSA WeatherTech SportsCar Championship banquet be held in Sebring also?

 A: Yes.
 The banquet is scheduled for Sunday, November 15 at Seven Sebring Raceway Hotel.

 Q: Are the tickets I had for the scheduled March race good for the rescheduled November 11-14 race dates?

 Q: Am I able to get a refund on the tickets and parking I bought for this race?

-A: Cash refunds are not available.
-If you are unable to attend the rescheduled event in November please contact the ticket office at 800-626-RACE (7223) to request and exchange for tickets to the March 2021 Mobil 1 Twelve Hours of Sebring.
+A: There are no refunds.
+If you are unable to attend the rescheduled event in November please contact the ticket office at 800-626-RACE (7223) to request an exchange for tickets to the March 2021 Mobil 1 Twelve Hours of Sebring.

 Q: Is the FIA WEC racing at Sebring in 2021?

 A: Yes.
 The FIA WEC 1000 Miles of Sebring will return in March 2021.

 A: Adjacent to Sebring Regional Airport, just off Hwy.
 98, three miles east of US 27.
 The address is 113 Midway Drive, Sebring, FL 33870.